 Gone are the days of boring in-class lectures and student presentations.
 No matter the topic, there are countless presentation software programs available so you can take your presentation to the next level.
 You want to offer your audience a mix of stunning visuals and engaging animations to keep their attention and get them engaged in what you're covering.

 We’re not just talking about PowerPoint.
 There are many free software programs you can utilize to deliver eye-catching visuals and effects.
-Some of best PowerPoint alternatives include Prezi, Powtoon, Apple Keynote and Canva.
+Some of the best PowerPoint alternatives include Prezi, Powtoon, Apple Keynote, and Canva.

 Note-Taking and Dictation Software

 Many students find it difficult at times to write down and organize the most important details from a lecture or presentation.
 One of the most effective ways students are now organizing and taking notes in the classroom is through apps.
 The average typing speed falls between 35 and 45 words per minute, which tends to be much faster than traditional hand-written notes.